Monday, August 04, 2025

 I promised myself I would keep this blog going—keep writing, keep documenting the little things that make up this big, messy life.
 But sometimes, life gets in the way.
 The past few weeks have been heavy, but not without light.
 In fact, last month brought us joy in the form of a new furmily member: a little black kitten we named Kohl.

 Kohl came into our lives unexpectedly, as many good things do.
 He was a helpless kitten hiding under a neighbor’s car, scared and alone, with a pack of stray dogs roaming nearby.
 My sister and I didn’t think twice.
 We scooped him up and brought him to safety.
-We weren’t planning to adopt another cat—we already had six—but leaving him behind wasn’t an option.
+We weren’t planning to adopt another cat—we already had five—but leaving him behind wasn’t an option.

 A month has passed since that day, and Kohl has flourished in our care.
 He’s playful, curious, and adored by his new siblings—Skye, Finn, their mom Luna whom we adopted last year and Katsumi whom we also adopted in 2022.
-The family of 3just celebrated their first adoptsary on May 9.
+The family of 3 just celebrated their first adoptsary on May 9.
 It’s been a beautiful thing, watching our home expand with love.

 But life, as always, has its way of balancing joy with sorrow.

-Chapter Two: The Slow Goodbye
+The Slow Goodbye

 In the last two weeks of May, we noticed our beloved senior cat, Atari, was losing weight at an alarming rate.
 He was 13, and while he had slowed down over the years, this felt different.
 We brought him to the vet, and he was confined overnight.
 The next day, he was sent home—eating, drinking, seemingly stable.